Areas of Specialty

 Well-designed cabinetry focuses on ergonomics and your physical needs as much as style.
 Think of your kitchen as an integrated machine for cooking.
 Poorly designed cabinets can ruin the ergonomics of the kitchen, disrupting the flow of preparation and hosting, and making the task of cooking more taxing and less enjoyable.
 Worse still, a poorly-placed oven or a microwave can make the appliance itself dangerous to use.

-In bath spaces, privacy and storage are the primary consideration for cabinetry.
+In both spaces, privacy, and storage is the primary consideration for cabinetry.
 The goal is to balance discretion with keeping important items at hand.
 Here is where custom cabinetry can really shine.
 It allows you the freedom to create a place for everything without making the space feel too crowded.
-Additionally, custom cabinets let you designate specific areas of a room for a particular task, such as putting on makeup, while creating the structure to allow the statement pieces in the room, such as wash basins and faucets, stand out.
+Additionally, custom cabinets let you designate specific areas of a room for a particular task, such as putting on makeup, while creating the structure to allow the statement pieces in the room, such as wash basins and faucets, to stand out.

 Millwork also provides the opportunity to add another layer of patterns, textures, and materials into your space, while helping the eye transition from one surface to another.
 From the sophisticated detailing of dental molding to the simpler lines of baseboards, these accents express your style and give your home its unique character.